smarty56/CSICode-V1M/README.md

   - Any relevant zone or syntax information

 - **Do not remove project files** without prior discussion.
   Project files (such as Visual Studio solutions, WDL components, etc.) are important for cross-platform builds and ongoing development.
-Please avoid deleting or replacing these files unless the change has been discussed and agreed upon by the team.
+Please avoid deleting or replacing these files in a PR unless the change has been discussed and agreed upon by the team.

 - **PR review process.**
   Regular CSI contributors will review and approve pull requests to ensure consistency, compatibility, and project integrity.